 1. Responsibility to deliver quality care

-An article published in the Annals of Internal Medicine estimates that medication non-adherence leads nearly 125,000 deaths and 10 percent of hospitalizations.
+An article published in the Annals of Internal Medicine estimates that medication non-adherence leads to nearly 125,000 deaths and 10 percent of hospitalizations.
 Hospital mission statements typically highlight a commitment to providing quality services and promoting wellness.
 Vital to successfully accomplishing both objectives is helping patients to properly follow their medication regimen.

 The World Health Organization emphasizes the following: "Increasing the effectiveness of adherence interventions may have a far greater impact on the health of the population than any improvement in specific medical treatments."
 Hospitals must embrace the significant role they play in helping with medication adherence.
 A critical step is recognizing and working to address medication adherence issues that follow a hospital stay.